By Kathee Mierzejewski

 You can plant beets in partial shade, but when growing beets, you want their roots to reach a depth of at least 3-6 inches, so don’t plant them under a tree where they might run into tree roots.

 When to Pick Beets

 Harvesting beets can be done seven to eight weeks after the planting of each group.
 When the beets have reached the desired size, gently dig them up from the soil.

 Beet greens can be harvested as well.
-Harvest these while the beet is young and the root has not yet formed completely.
+Harvest these while the beet is young and the root is small.